 What is compote?
 Compote is a simple, quick sauce made of fruit.
 Fruit is cooked with a little sugar and water, perhaps with spices or citrus, until it softens and collapses.
 It's usually ready in about 15 minutes.
 It's quicker and less sweet than jam.

 How do I thicken the sauce of compote?
-The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 tsp cornstarch (cornflour) with 1 tbsp of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.
+The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 teaspoon cornstarch (cornflour) with 1 tablespoon of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.

 What's the difference between compote and jam?
 Compote is much faster to make, uses less sugar, and can't be stored long-term.